-Any employee engaged in the handling of cash, regardless of frequency, including those opening mail in which checks may be enclosed.
+Any employee engaged in the handling of cash and cash equivalents, regardless of frequency, including those opening mail in which checks may be enclosed.

-An area within a department in which cash is handled and/or from which deposits originate.
+An area within a department in which cash and cash equivalents are handled and/or from which deposits originate.

 A task performed or an asset held in the control of two people.

-All staff involved with cash handling are required to adhere to the following implementing the provisions of BUS-49 specific to UCSF.
+A. All staff involved with cash handling are required to adhere to the following implementation provisions of BUS-49 specific to UCSF.

 - Transactions consisting of currency in excess of $5,000 must be processed in dual custody.